gregchamberlain/react-dnd-layout/README.md

 ```

 ## Editor
-The `Editor` is used to create the interfaces using drop and drop.
+The `Editor` is used to create the layouts using a drop and drop interface.
 It accepts the following props.

 |Property|Type|Required|Description|
 |-----|-----|:---:|-------|